Teaching Responsible Global Citizens

 The Past Influencing the Present

 Humanities at Culver is a form of time travel - a four year journey introducing students to our civilized life and engaging them as responsible citizens in a global and increasingly complex world.
-Understanding “the human experience” will provide context as are someday called to act as a productive citizen of the world.
+Understanding “the human experience” will provide context as students are someday called to act as a productive citizen of the world.

 The milestones below offer a brief look at how students explore interlocking narratives through a central text and context.
 Students investigate the natural, social, political, economic, cultural, and technological aspects of that society.